Mark Connolly

-Mark Gerard Connolly (born 16 December 1991) is an Irish footballer who plays for Derry City.
-He has previously played for Bolton Wanderers, St Johnstone, Macclesfield Town, Crawley Town, Kilmarnock, Dundee United, Dunfermline Athletic and Dundalk.
+Mark Gerard Connolly (born 16 December 1991) is an Irish footballer.
+He has previously played for Bolton Wanderers, St Johnstone, Macclesfield Town, Crawley Town, Kilmarnock, Dundee United, Dunfermline Athletic, Dundalk and Derry City.
 Connolly has also represented the Republic of Ireland at under-21 level.

 Club career

 Bolton Wanderers

 Connolly was signed from Wolverhampton Wanderers by Bolton Wanderers on the summer transfer deadline in 2009 after the clubs agreed a £1,000,000 fee.
 Wolves later reported Bolton and their assistant manager Chris Evans, a former academy director at Wolves, for an illegal approach for the player.
 Connolly later stated he was unaware of the transfer fee Bolton had paid.

 On the January transfer dealine day of 2010, Connolly signed on loan for St Johnstone until the end of the season.
 He made his debut on 27 March 2010 in the loss to Hamilton Academical.

 During the 2011–12 season, Connolly was captain of Bolton Wanderers's reserve team and was on the substitutes bench for the first team in their League Cup win against Macclesfield Town and he then joined Macclesfield on 24 February 2012, on a months loan, making his debut the following day in their 1–1 draw at Oxford United.

 On 15 May 2012, Connolly confirmed on his Twitter account that he had left Bolton.
 This was followed by confirmation from the club that Connolly was one of twelve players released following the club's relegation to the Championship.